 Teen Titans Go!
 To the Movies was a theatrically released film spinoff from Teen Titans Go!
 It was my first exposure to the series.
 Having grown up with the comic-books and seen some of the other filmed incarnations, the experience was a bewildering one to me.
 Rather than the familiar figures, the characters have all been designed in squat blocky shapes that looks like they have been drawn by marker pens.
 They start in with a manic barrage of action and one-liners – even their own rap theme song at various intervals accompanied by Cyborg who sprouts a ghetto blaster from his shoulders.

 What I did enjoy about Teen Titans Go!
 To the Movies was when the film started breaking the fourth wall and launching into parodying other DC movies and by extension the whole superhero phenomenon.
 There’s the plot about Robin lamenting the fact that nobody has made a movie about him and wanting his to be bigger and full of more special effects.
-There’s a rather funny scene where the Justice League turn up and Superman, Batman and Wonder Woman all cite their own movie appearances and it is noted “There was a Green Lantern movie but we don’t talk about that” – a snide dig at the notorious Ryan Reynolds Green Lantern (2011).
-There’s a rather funny scene poking fun at the much ridiculed “Martha” line from Batman V Superman: Dawn of Justice (2016).
+There’s a rather funny scene where the Justice League turn up and Superman, Batman and Wonder Woman all cite their own movie appearances and it is noted “There was a Green Lantern movie but we don’t talk about that” – a snide dig at the notorious flop of the Ryan Reynolds Green Lantern (2011).
+There’s also a scene poking fun at the much ridiculed “Martha” line from Batman V Superman: Dawn of Justice (2016).
 There’s even a cameo from Stan Lee and jokes about his straying into the wrong superhero universe.